-Chief Executive Officer, Downer NZ
+Chief Executive Officer, Downer NZ to 16 January 2017

 It is very important for the people of the Canterbury community and New Zealand’s economy that we rebuild Christchurch as quickly and cost effectively as possible.
 This is the challenge presented to the Stronger Christchurch Infrastructure Rebuild Team and one that I am confident that it will deliver on.
 This is a unique opportunity that I am proud to be associated with that will demonstrate the strength and resilience of the New Zealand character to step up and collaborate when it matters most.

-General Manager - Infrastructure, The Fletcher Construction Company Ltd.
+Chief Executive, The Fletcher Construction Company Ltd.